Q: What is the Apple Foundation?

 Apple grants enable teachers to offer innovative and exciting academic programs to our children.
 Please note that Apple grants fund only those materials and curriculums which are not covered through state or local budgets.
 Foundation money provides additions to the standard curriculum that supplements and enrich our children's education.

 How are we doing so far?
-As of January, 2006, ninety-five Apple grants had been awarded to educators at Guntersville schools.
+As January 2019, over 500 Apple grants, worth over $700,000 has been awarded to educators at Guntersville schools.

 Our commitment to education is evident not only in the number of grants awarded, but also in the unique partnership that has developed among Guntersville educators and our very generous community.